Skip to main content

 Key differentiators

-#- Unlike Form DS-160: Form DS-2019 specifically certifies eligibility for exchange visitor programs, while DS-160 is a general nonimmigrant visa application form.
+• Unlike Form DS-160: Form DS-2019 is specifically for exchange visitor programs, while Form DS-160 is the general nonimmigrant visa application.

 Why it matters